KU-CS-Camp/KU-CS-Camp.github.io/oldfaithful.md

 ```

 ### Choose K
-Another technique for choosing the value of k is by simply looking at a plot of the data.
-Look at the saved plot you just created and determine what you think the k value should be for this data.
+One technique for choosing the value of k is by simply looking at a plot of the data.
+Look at the saved plot you just created and determine what you think the k value (number of clusters) should be for this data.

 ### Create and Train Model
-Now, create a KMeans model with the number of clusters you determined in the previous step.
-Train/fit the model on the dataset (no need to split into different arrays this time)
+Now, create a KMeans model with the number of clusters (n_clusters) you determined in the previous step.
+Train/fit the model on the dataset (no need to split into different arrays this time).

 ```
 km = KMeans(n_clusters=2)